trsong/trsong.github.io/_posts/2022-02-01-DailyQuestionsFeb.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Apr 10, 2022  \[Hard\] Subset Sum
+---
+> **Question:** Given a list of integers S and a target number k, write a function that returns a subset of S that adds up to k.
+If such a subset cannot be made, then return null.
+>
+> Integers can appear more than once in the list.
+You may assume all numbers in the list are positive.
+>
+> For example, given S = [12, 1, 61, 5, 9, 2] and k = 24, return [12, 9, 2, 1] since it sums up to 24.

 ### Apr 9, 2022 \[Medium\] Count Attacking Bishop Pairs
 ---
 > **Question:** On our special chessboard, two bishops attack each other if they share the same diagonal.
 This includes bishops that have another bishop located between them, i.e. bishops can attack through pieces.